Liquidity Checker API Reference

 3. When conditions favorable, user clicks "Go Firm" in UI

-4. System creates EMS ticket, links to interest_id
+4. System creates EMS order with linked_interest_id

 5.2 Linked Ticket Fields